unamusedchemical/simple-go-api/README.md

   }
   ```

-- `localhost:8000/api/group/<id>/delete` - <id> is an integer value that indicates the group that is to be deleted
+- POST - `localhost:8000/api/group/<id>/delete` - <id> is an integer value that indicates the group that is to be deleted

-- `localhost:8000/api/group/update` - updates a group
+- POST - `localhost:8000/api/group/update` - updates a group
   - JSON in the following format should be provided:
   ```
   {